Create Ticket My Tickets Post Discussion

 The Form Designer allows you to link Choices fields to a Data Source that you have previously uploaded.
 Data Sources can have as many columns as you like, and you may want to refer to the values in these columns when creating a Form.
 To do so, you will need to use a formula to refer to the desired column.

-Data Source column indexes always start at zero - i.e., the first column has index of 0, the second column has index 1, third column is index 2, and so on.
+Data Source column indexes always start at zero - i.e., the first column is index of 0, the second column is index 1, the third column is index 2, and so on.

 Let's look at an example: